-Apple yesterday released the iOS 10.3 update and millions of users worldwide updated their devices.
-Many of them probably noticed that this update took longer than usual, a strange thing considering that the flagship features were “Find my AirPods” and a new iCloud account pane in Preferences.
+Yesterday Apple released the update 10.3 for iOS, and millions of users around the world updated their devices.
+Many will have probably noticed that this update was longer than usual, weird as the most evident additions are “Find my AirPods” and a new way to manage the iCloud account in Preferences.

-Truth is that, behind the scene, the biggest update was the introduction of the new Apple File System or APFS.
-Apple announced it at the last WWDC, releasing a beta version for MacOS, but nobody thought that iOS devices would benefit from it so soon.
+Actually, behind the scenes, the most important update was the introduction of the new filesystem Apple file system or APFS.
+Apple had announced the new APFS at the last WWDC, releasing its beta version for MacOS, but nobody expected to see it in iOS systems so soon.

-Exactly what is a file system?
-The file system is that part of an operating system that handle the physical disc, meaning it’s in charge, among the other things, of reading and writing data on the disc.
-A good file system means that your picture are safe once you took it! 😉
+But what is a file system exactly?
+The file system is that part of the operating system that interacts with the drive, writing and reading data on it, so basically a good file system guarantees that your photos are safe! 😉